 Didn’t every mother have to pull over multiple times on a ten minute ride to make sure the baby was still breathing?

-Didn’t every mother have thoughts and visions of horrific car accidents every time they got into the car?
+Every mother has thoughts and visions of horrific car accidents every time they got into the car, right?
 Didn’t every mother avoid public because of the possible terrorist attack in a town of 1300 people?
 Didn’t every mother plan exactly what they would do in any situation, from a meteor strike to a volcano…in Western Mass of course?
 And then obsessively consider every possible “What if?” that could follow that plan?
 And do all that instead of going out with friends, sleeping, eating?

 That’s what people kept telling me.
 It was just “normal motherhood anxiety.”